davehorner/cardinal/uxn-tal/README.md

 - You must have the `uxntal` binary installed (e.g., via `cargo install uxn-tal`).
 - You must have Xcode command line tools installed (`xcode-select --install`).

+### Supported File Extensions

+The protocol handler supports the following file extensions for remote and local files:

+- `.tal` — TAL source files (assembled to .rom on the fly)
+- `.rom` — Binary UXN ROM files (used as-is)
+- `.rom.txt` — Hex-encoded ROM files (automatically converted to binary .rom before use)

+When you provide a URL or file ending in `.rom.txt`, the handler will automatically fetch and convert the hex text to a binary `.rom` file using the same logic as `xxd -r -p`.
+This allows you to share ROMs as plain text for easy inspection, versioning, and diffing, while still running them directly via the protocol.

 ## `uxntal:variables:key^^value://` Protocol Handler Variable Support

 The protocol handler supports passing variables and flags directly in the protocol portion of URL using key-value pairs.
 These are used to select emulator or pass options.